davorg/perlwebadvice/Docker.md

 * Run the Docker container

-        docker run -p7007:7007 -v$PWD:/perlwebadvice perlwebadvice
+        docker run -p7007:7007 -v$PWD:/perlwebadvice --name perlwebadvice perlwebadvice

 * You can then see a local version of the site at http://localhost:7007/

-* In a different command terminal run `docker ps` to see the name of your container

-* When you have changed something, you can rebuild the site by running
+* When you have changed something, you can rebuild the site by running (in a different command line window)

-        docker exec YOUR_CONTAINER_NAME aphra build
+        docker exec perlwebadvice aphra build

 * Your new version of the site will appear when you refresh http://localhost:7007/

 * To close down the Docker container, run

-        docker stop YOUR_CONTAINER_NAME
+        docker stop perlwebadvice